-r) New standards and interpretations not yet adopted
+r) New standards and interpretations

 Certain new standards, interpretations, amendments and improvements to existing standards were issued by the International Accounting Standards Board.
+The following was adopted by the Company on January 1, 2022:

+• IAS 16, Property, Plant and Equipment ("IAS 16"): Amendments to IAS 16 prohibit a company from deducting from the cost of property, plant and equipment amounts received from selling items produced while the company is preparing the asset for its intended use.
+Instead, a company will recognize such sales proceeds and related costs in profit or loss.
+The amendments to IAS 16 are effective for annual reporting periods beginning on or after January 1, 2022.
+The amendment had no impact on adoption to the Company during the year ended December 31, 2022.

 The following has not yet been adopted by the Company:

-- IAS 16, Property, Plant and Equipment ("IAS 16"): Amendments to IAS 16 prohibit a company from deducting from the cost of property, plant and equipment amounts received from selling items produced while the company is preparing the asset for its intended use.
-Instead, a company will recognize such sales proceeds and related costs in profit or loss.
-The amendments to IAS 16 are effective for annual reporting periods beginning on or after January 1, 2022, with early adoption permitted.
-The amendment is not currently applicable to the Company; however, it may be applicable in the future should the Company receive proceeds from selling items produced prior to an asset being ready for its intended use. - Deferred Tax related to Assets and Liabilities arising from a Single Transaction (Proposed amendments to IAS 12, Income Taxes ("IAS 12")): The amendments narrow the scope of the recognition exemption in paragraphs 15 and 24 of IAS 12 (recognition exemption) so that it no longer applies to transactions that, on initial recognition, give rise to equal taxable and deductible temporary differences.
-The amendments to IAS 12 are effective for annual reporting periods beginning on or after January 1, 2023.
-The Company is assessing the impact of the amendments and does not expect them to have significant effects on the Company's financial statements.